 In concert with Tom, we had invited Roger St. Pierre to tell us about getting loans for buying real estate via our IRA accounts.
 Roger taught us about special NON-RECOURSE loans and how they can enable us to infuse “safe leverage” into our IRA investing.
 Wow.
 Tom, like all of our speakers, are always great at really spending the time and energy in what they deliver to educate.

 Attorney Brett Lytle gave a spectacular lecture that had everyone at the edge of their seats about asset protection.
 Brett covered fine points and state-specific details which were of crucial importance to the attendees.
 Since the first wall of asset protection is good insurance, we are inviting Joyce Feldman, who has great experience insuring real estate investors, to our NEXT 1-Day Expo on Saturday, May 30th.
 We have various experts under consideration who will be joining Joy.

 Getting updates from the market teams was fantastic as always.
 Things change consistently, and to have them there every quarter to let people know what is going on is critical.
 I have been producing this event for over 20 years now and I still learn every time.

-Looking forward to seeing you on Saturday May 30th.
-To register please email us email@example.com call at415-927-7504.
+Looking forward to seeing you on Saturday, May 30th.
+To register please email us at email@example.com or call at 415-927-7504.
 Mention this blog and you can attend for free AND have your guests attend free as well.

 There are some excellent markets providing very good numbers and cash flows in good areas.